riganti/dotvvm-samples-combo-with-mvc/README.md

 3. Add the [OWIN Startup class](Owin/DotvvmMvcIntegration/DotvvmMvcIntegration/Startup.cs) and call `app.UseDotVVM...`.

-4. Unload the project, edit the `.csproj` file and add the DotVVM Project guid (`94EE71E2-EE2A-480B-8704-AF46D2E58D94`) as a first one in the `<ProjectTypeGuids>` element. (**optional** - only for Visual Studio Extension, DotVVM runtime will work correctly without this step.
-Also note that project will want to load without DotVVM for Visual Studio installed, so don't forget to warn your colleagues)
+4. Unload the project, edit the `.csproj` file and add the DotVVM Project guid (`94EE71E2-EE2A-480B-8704-AF46D2E58D94`) as a first one in the `<ProjectTypeGuids>` element.

+_This is only needed to get full editing experience in Visual Studio.
+If you don't have the [DotVVM for Visual Studio](https://www.dotvvm.com/landing/dotvvm-for-visual-studio-extension) installed, do not add this GUID otherwise you won't be able to load the project._

 It should look like this:

     ```